Carl Runk: Hereford High School

 After leaving Towson, Runk took over coaching the boys' lacrosse team at Hereford High School in Baltimore County, near his home.
 In his time at Hereford, the school won the Maryland State Championship in 2003 and 2008 as well as county and division championships in 2008.
 They qualified for the regional tournament in every year he coached at the school.

-Later years
+Later life and death

-Runk Retired from formal coaching after the championship season with Hereford in 2008.
-Runk, however, still stays involved with the game as he helps developing programs in Naples, Florida, as well as an annual recruiting camp named Top Star that he hosts for prospective college lacrosse athletes.
+Runk retired from formal coaching after the championship season with Hereford in 2008.
+Runk, however, still stayed involved with the game as he helped develop programs in Naples, Florida, as well as an annual recruiting camp named Top Star that he hosted for prospective college lacrosse athletes.
 It is held at Gettysburg College in Pennsylvania.

 Runk wrote a book in 2008 entitled "Carl Runk's Coaching Lacrosse: Strategies, Drills & Plays from an NCAA Tournament Winning Coach's Playbook".

-Runk now lives with his wife in Parkton, Maryland, and teaches kinesiology courses at Towson University.
+Runk lived with his wife in Parkton, Maryland, and taught kinesiology courses at Towson University.
+He died on November 24, 2024, at the age of 88.